Sustainability Disclosure Tracker

 • Source Link

 This voluntary framework focuses on the financial impact of climate change on companies.
-Companies are expected to report on their exposure to physical and transition risks related to climate change, as well as their strategies to manage those risks.
+This framework expects companies to report on their exposure to physical and transition risks related to climate change, as well as their strategies to manage those risks.
 Many mandatory frameworks around the world have adopted the guidance from TCFD in their standards.
 NOTE: as of October 2023, the IFRS Foundation has taken over the monitoring of the progress of companies’ climate-related disclosures related to TCFD.

 • Short Name: TCFD